visionvlsi/veriloghdlBasicsToAdvanced/verilogGenerateStatement.md

 <ol>

 <li> To generate multiple module instances or code repetition.</li>
-<li/>Conditionally instantiate a block of code based on the Verilog parameter, however, the parameter is not permitted in the generate statement.</li>
+<li>Conditionally instantiate a block of code based on the Verilog parameter, however, the parameter is not permitted in the generate statement.</li>

  <ol/>